 What is a Home Inspection?

+At Core Property Inspections, your Vancouver home inspection specialists, we often get asked what is a home inspection and why is it important?
 Many people have different ideas of what a home inspection should entail based on the information they may want.
 There are guidelines that says what a home inspector should do, and what one shouldn’t do.

 Here is a very general definition I’ve come up with: